FiftyOne is growing! Sign up for the mailing list to learn about new features as they come out.

 tensorflow-datasetsfor examples that rely on loading TensorFlow datasets

-For your own work, FiftyOne does not strictly require any of these packages, so you can install only what you need.
+FiftyOne does not strictly require any of these packages, so you can install only what you need.
 If you run something that requires an additional package, you will see a helpful message telling you what to install.

 You can upgrade an existing FiftyOne installation by passing the